sciZer0/7/v/README.md

 <br>

-<h2 align="center">Abstract</h2>
+<h2 align="center">Context</h2>
 <p align="center">In Brief</p>

-The Worldcoin project has the potential to change both the promotion of global projects and the lives of people significantly.
+The Worldcoin project has the potential to very soon change both the promotion of global retail projects and the lives of people significantly.

-The team behind the Worldcoin project — including Sam Altmam being the project's co-founder and  simultaneously OpenAI's CEO, earlier Y-Combinator's president and Reddit's CEO — has an idea on how to collect Public Addresses of billions of unique people.
+The team behind the Worldcoin project — including Sam Altmam being the project's co-founder and  simultaneously OpenAI's CEO, earlier Y-Combinator's president and Reddit's CEO — is building the **biggest-ever, global, user base** — also, a global distribution system for everything.

+Specifically, Worldcoin is creating
+Public Addresses of people, and seeks to finally create a Public Address of each person on the globe — in other words, Public Addresses of all people worldwide.

-The process of collecting involves pic-taking people's irises with a device called Orb, and the project wants the process to be going in a way that is secure and privacy-preserving.
+The process of creating is going in a secure, privacy-preserving way, and involves pic-taking people's irises with the unique device called Orb.

-One Orb collects 700+ Addresses per week on average.
+One Orb allows to create 700+ Addresses per week on average.
 They are planning to produce 50k+ devices a year.
 If these metrics scale,

 700(Address/week)*50,000(device)*52(week/year)=1,820,000,000 (Address/year)